contributte/doctrine-orm/.docs/README.md

 2. At this time we support only 1 connection, the **default** connection.
 If you need more connections (more databases?), please open an issue or send a PR.
 Thanks.

+3. Are you looking for custom types?
+You can register custom types in DBAL, see [Nettrine DBAL](https://github.com/nettrine/dbal/blob/master/.docs/README.md#types).

 ## Mapping